ni/systemlink-operations-handbook/handbook/data-stores/FileService-MinIO.md

-# Leverage Cloud File Storage with MinIO
+# Leverage File Service S3 for on-premises storage

 SystemLink File Service allows you to configure and use the Amazon S3 cloud storage instead of a file share.
 The File Service will also work with MinIO, a server-side software storage stack that is compatible with Amazon S3.